We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Materials: A person should consider the materials used in their chosen earplug.
 Silicone earplugs are hypoallergenic and easy to clean but may be harder to adapt to the shape of a person’s ear.
 Foam ear plugs are very adaptable, but they may not always resist a buildup of dirt or ear wax.
 If a person has a latex allergy, they should avoid earplugs that contain latex.

 Wearing earplugs can have negative effects, including pushing earwax deeper into the ear.
 This may increase the risk of tinnitus or hearing loss.
 In addition, bacteria can build up on some earplugs, which may lead to an ear infection.

 Below are a few alternatives a person can consider:

 - White noise machines: These produce a continuous background sound that can drown out distracting noises.
 A range of white noise machines is available for purchase online.

 - Sleep apps: There are dozens of these, and they offer relaxing melodies, noise cancellation, sounds of nature, and sleep trackers.

 - Headband headphones: These have soft speaker inserts for back and side sleepers.
 They can also play white noise from an app.
 A range is available for purchase online.

-- Music: Background music may be effective in helping distract from other noises.
+- Music: Background music may help redirect attention from distracting noises.

-- Soundproofing: Although it may be an expensive option, insulated windows and doors can help cancel out noise.
+- Soundproofing: While this may be an expensive option, insulated windows and doors can help cancel out noise.